Adopt a Program Animal: Class of 2023

 Please note, there is no guarantee a program animal will have the skills and interest to go onto more rigorous training - beyond Carroll College for service work.
 Animals are selected based on their temperament, and capacities to learn in the campus environment.

 Canine Graduation is in late April or early May.
 This celebration is open to the public and all adopting families.
 We are thankful for all the local humane societies that have partnered with us!

-- All of the dogs belong to their respective regional shelter.
-Potential owners will go through the adoption process in place at each of those shelters.
+- All of the animals belong to their respective regional shelters.
+Potential owners will go through the shelter’s specific adoption process.